 Countless fans in the Marvel Cinematic Universe have been crying out for an origin story of assassin Natasha Romanoff, aka the Black Widow.
-Next year, they’re finally set to get their wish with the Scarlett Johansson-starring film underway.
+This year, they’re finally set to get their wish with the Scarlett Johansson-starring film set to arrive this summer.

 It’s also, excitingly, the first glimpse into Marvel’s next era: Phase 4.
 Set to update the franchise in plenty of new ways and delve into the back stories of some of its most beloved stars, it’s set to bring a whole host of revelations.

 When will Black Widow be released?

 Black Widow is set to arrive on July 9 2021.

 Disney’s media and entertainment distribution chairman Kareem Daniel announced on March 23, 2021, that Black Widow would be released on July 9, 2021 and follow a hybrid release model, available to watch on Disney+ and in cinemas, alongside 101 Dalmatians prequel Cruella.

 There is indeed!
 The latest trailer comes three months ahead of the film’s release date on Disney+ and in cinemas.

 “You don’t know everything about me, I’ve lived a lot of lives,” Johansson’s character Natasha Romanoff declares in the two minute teaser.
 “I made mistakes choosing between what the world wants you to be, and who you are.”